scrouzet/covid19-incrementality/README.md

-# An incrementality study of the COVID-19 effect in France
+# An incrementality study of the impact of COVID-19 in France

-Objective : quantify death increase due to COVID-19 in France at the department level.
+Aim: quantify death increase due to COVID-19 in France at the department level.

-## Références
+## References

 - https://medium.com/@davidbessis/coronavirus-the-core-metrics-we-should-be-looking-at-2ca09a3dc4b1